deephyper/deephyper/docs/examples/plot_transfer_learning_for_hps.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 26-27

+Then, we can define the hyperparameter problem space based on :math:`n`

-GENERATED FROM PYTHON SOURCE LINES 21-30
+..
+GENERATED FROM PYTHON SOURCE LINES 27-36

 .. code-block:: default